alphagov/publishing-api/doc/api.md

 ### Query string parameters:
 - `document_type` *(required)*
-  - the type of content item to return
+  - The type of content item to return.

 ## `POST /lookup-by-base-path`